 Identify your self-care

-Write down what makes you feel happier in your day-to-day, no matter how small, then you know what makes you feel good.
+Write down what makes you feel happier in your day-to-day life, no matter how small, then you know what makes you feel good.
+You might even feel the best when you get into bed at the end of the day, and that’s ok!

 Replenish your ‘batteries’